gsa-oes/office-of-evaluation-sciences/pages/Event pages/2021-event-oes-at-100.md

 1. A program change and evaluation approach don’t have to be ideal to be valuable.
 2. Coupling randomized evaluations with administrative data let’s us learn things quickly, rigorously and at low-cost.
 3. There’s more to sample size than counting the number of participants in a program.
-4. Being transparent about implementation — as well as results — has enormous value.
+4. Being transparent about implementation — as well as results — has enormous value.<br>
 <a class="usa-button" href="http://oes.gsa.gov/assets/files/Reflections-from-100-OES-collaborations.pdf" target="_blank">Reflections from 100 OES Collaborations (PDF)</a>

-### Portfolio of evidence on equity and economic recovery
+## Portfolio of evidence on equity and economic recovery
 - **Crystal Hall**,Academic Affiliate, OES, GSA; Associate Professor of Public Policy and Governance, University of Washington
-- **Julia Brown**, Associate Fellow, OES, GSA; Doctoral Student, Department of Economics, University of Maryland OES presented their <a href="https://oes.gsa.gov/small-business/" target="_blank">portfolio of evaluations with the Small Business Administration (SBA)</a>.
+- **Julia Brown**, Associate Fellow, OES, GSA; Doctoral Student, Department of Economics, University of Maryland<br>

+OES presented their <a href="https://oes.gsa.gov/small-business/" target="_blank">portfolio of evaluations with the Small Business Administration (SBA)</a>.
 These evaluations focused on how city governments distributed COVID-19 relief to small businesses and lessons learned in order to increase equal access to these resources. <br>
-<a class="usa-button" href="http://oes.gsa.gov/assets/files/OES-small-business-access-and-equity-two-pager.pdf" target="_blank">Lessons Learned from the OES Portfolio on Equity and Small Business Recovery (PDF)</a><br>
+<a class="usa-button" href="http://oes.gsa.gov/assets/files/OES-small-business-access-and-equity-two-pager.pdf" target="_blank">Lessons Learned from the OES Portfolio on Equity & Small Business Recovery (PDF)</a><br>

 This was followed by a panel discussion that included:
 - **Brittany Borg**, (Acting) Director of Program Performance, Analysis & Evaluation, SBA